andreavirgil/siaphukum/README.md

 You can run this project locally with the following steps:

-1. Download or clone the repository
+1. Download or clone the repository.
+2. Import database hukumsiap.sql in XAMPP/Lagaron
-3. Open the `index.html` file in your browser.
+3. Open the `localhost/hukumssiap/login.php` file in your browser.